AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 | | |

 The format the input adheres to.
-Mostly used for timestamp and date entries but it can also be leveraged for numeric types.
+Mostly used for timestamp and date entries but it can be leveraged for numeric types too.
 Details for valid patterns are in the chapter [Parsing](#parsing).

-In case ``default`` value is also specified in _metadata_, it needs to adhere to the pattern.
+In case ``default`` value is  specified in _metadata_, it needs to adhere to the pattern.

 If [radix](#radix) is specified and differs from the default 10, `pattern` value